rgaur249/Single-Page-Website/README.md

 # Single-Page-Website
-Try to create single page website using HTML, CSS, jQuery, Bootstrap &amp; JavaScript.
+Try to create single page website using HTML, CSS.